NREL/T3CO/docs/functions/CodeReference.md

                      ownershipCosts: pd.DataFrame) -> pd.DataFrame
 ```

-This function calculates the yearly discounted costs for each category of ownershipCosts based on scenario.discount_rate_pct_per_yr
+This function calculates the yearly discounted costs for each category of ownershipCosts based on scenario.discRate

 **Arguments**: